shastrinator/cko-gitops/README.md

-# Cisco Live CKO demo
+# repo for CKO GitOps manifests